anutron/behavior/Docs/Delegator.md

 * trigger - the [trigger](#Delegator:trigger) method provided by this Delegator instance.
 * error - fires the Delegator instance's `error` event with the arguments passed.
 * fail - stops the trigger and passes a message through to the error logger.
 Takes a string for the message as its only argument.
+* getBehavior - returns the behavior instance defined in the `getBehavior` options object.
 * See the [BehaviorAPI][] for additional methods passed by default.

 You can add any other methods that your triggers require.
 In general, your filters shouldn't reference anything in your environment except these methods.